-2. Postgraduate Training License (PTL)
+3. Postgraduate Training License (PTL)

-A PTL must be obtained by the incoming trainee within 180 days after enrollment in an ACGME accredited training program and will not be required to be renewed.
+A PTL must be obtained by the incoming trainee within 180 days from the start of enrollment in a postgraduate training program in California, otherwise, the resident must cease all clinical service at that time until a PTL has been issued by the Board.

 Interns starting their residency program on July 1st, will be required to have the PTL issued by December 31st.
 (The 180 days starts on their first day of clinical training).